GSA/idmanagement.gov/_playbooks/playbook-digitallysigned.md

 {% include alert-info.html content="Please ask your Technical Support staff for help.
 Administrator privileges are required for these steps.
 " %}

 By default, Microsoft Word uses the SHA-1 hash algorithm to generate digital signatures.
 The SHA-1 hash algorithm is no longer considered secure.
-More secure hash algorithms, such as SHA-256, should be used. [(See NIST’s guidance on hash functions)](https://csrc.nist.gov/Projects/Hash-Functions/NIST-Policy-on-Hash-Functions)
+More secure hash algorithms, such as SHA-256, should be used. [(See NIST’s guidance on hash functions)](https://csrc.nist.gov/Projects/Hash-Functions/NIST-Policy-on-Hash-Functions){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}

 You can use either option below to verify/change the hash algorithm settings for Microsoft Office: